rotheconrad/ROCker_Macrolide_Models/03_erm/README.md

 **Results:**

 #### ermAll - 100 bp reads
-- Total number of entries in hmm file: 27806
+- Total number of entries in hmm file: 9568
 - Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 27806
+- Number of best hit entries written to new file: 9568

 #### ermAll - 150 bp reads
-- Total number of entries in hmm file: 26264
+- Total number of entries in hmm file: 12893
-- Number of duplicate hmm matches: 2
+- Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 26262
+- Number of best hit entries written to new file: 12893

 #### ermAll - 250 bp reads
-- Total number of entries in hmm file: 19582
+- Total number of entries in hmm file: 12859
-- Number of duplicate hmm matches: 11
+- Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 19571
+- Number of best hit entries written to new file: 12859

 #### ermAll - 300 bp reads
-- Total number of entries in hmm file: 17942
+- Total number of entries in hmm file: 13448
-- Number of duplicate hmm matches: 13
+- Number of duplicate hmm matches: 7
-- Number of best hit entries written to new file: 17929
+- Number of best hit entries written to new file: 13441

 #### ermB - 100 bp reads
-- Total number of entries in hmm file: 16628
+- Total number of entries in hmm file: 23330
 - Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 16628
+- Number of best hit entries written to new file: 23330

 #### ermB - 150 bp reads
-- Total number of entries in hmm file: 17457
+- Total number of entries in hmm file: 30304
-- Number of duplicate hmm matches: 2
+- Number of duplicate hmm matches: 0
-- Number of best hit entries written to new file: 17455
+- Number of best hit entries written to new file: 30304

 #### ermB - 250 bp reads
-- Total number of entries in hmm file: 13195
+- Total number of entries in hmm file: 28211
-- Number of duplicate hmm matches: 0
+- Number of duplicate hmm matches: 17
-- Number of best hit entries written to new file: 13195
+- Number of best hit entries written to new file: 28194

 #### ermB - 300 bp reads
-- Total number of entries in hmm file: 11702
+- Total number of entries in hmm file: 29510
-- Number of duplicate hmm matches: 4
+- Number of duplicate hmm matches: 40
-- Number of best hit entries written to new file: 11698
+- Number of best hit entries written to new file: 29470

 ### c.
 Compile, score, and plot results